 Pursuant to Act 154 of 1991, the Arkansas Natural Resources Commission designated a critical area based on observed groundwater depletion or quality degradation.
 This is a non-regulatory designation at the county level that seeks to increase conservation efforts in the area through awareness and educational outreach and grants access to expanded tax credits benefits through the state’s Groundwater Conservation Tax Credit program.
 In addition to these benefits, the designation can qualify an area for various federal funding programs.
 The Commission has designated three areas to date: the Cache, Grand Prairie, and South Arkansas areas for both the Mississippi River Valley “alluvial aquifer” and the Sparta aquifer, see the Critical Groundwater Areas Map link below.

-Monroe County now included within the Cache Critical Groundwater Area.
+Monroe County is now included within the Cache Critical Groundwater Area.

 For more information contact: